3rd Compass -> Group News and Articles -> Ministry Warnings

 • Judaism - True, untainted Judaism is now extinct because of thousands of years of corruption from pagan and dark forces since the times of the first kings of Israel and even before.
 The state of corruption in Judaism is the same as that of the church.
 Many Jewish traditions and "law" today are not truly of God, but came from man-made rules and Satan, like found in the Jewish Halacha, Talmud, and Mishnah, which are texts that came after the Babylonian exile in the 7th Century B.C. and many centuries after the time of Christ.

 Perhaps they knew this and wanted to attract Muslims, but this is doubtful.
-Muslims avoid material from other religions, and they paired this image with singing a new song to God in Psalm 96:1, whom they incorrectly call Hashem (The Name), and God's instatement of the first month for the Jews in Exodus 12:2, which is supposed to be paired with a New Moon (waxing moon, not waning or dying moon; compare this to the waxing moon symbolism God used for the 3rd Compass ministry), so like Muslims, Jews do not know how darkened their understand of things is and that their beliefs and ways are linked to death rather than life with God.
+Muslims avoid and shun material from other religions, and Israel 365 paired this image with singing a new song to God in Psalm 96:1, whom they incorrectly call Hashem (The Name), and God's instatement of the first month for the Jews in Exodus 12:2, which is supposed to be paired with a New Moon (waxing moon, not waning or dying moon; compare this to the waxing moon symbolism God used for the 3rd Compass ministry), so like Muslims, Jews do not know how darkened their understand of things is and that their beliefs and ways are linked to death rather than life with God.

 Their use of incorrect "names" for God also go with the church doing the same and submitting to the rule and false teachings of imposters of God, which I mention in The Actual Names of God.
-Being out of touch with reality also goes with the Jews remaining in the Old Testament laws for Jewish living, which were given for that age - Bronze-Age society three thousand years ago - so many commands in the Law of Moses are not appropriate and are obsolete for our times.
+Being out of touch with reality also goes with the Jews remaining in the Old Testament laws for Jewish living, which were given for that age - Bronze-Age society three thousand years ago; many commands in the Law of Moses are not appropriate and are obsolete for our times.

-Christ came to bring the Jews out of those ways and heavy yoke in the Law of Moses, and into His "new thing" and "new covenant" prophesied by Jeremiah when the Lord said to His People, "How long will you go here and there, O faithless daughter?
+Christ came to bring the Jews out of those ways and heavy yoke in the Law of Moses, and into His "new thing" and "new covenant" prophesied by Yirmiyahu/Jeremiah when the Lord said to His People, "How long will you go here and there, O faithless daughter?
 For Yahovah [the Lord] has created a new thing in the earth — A woman will encompass a man...
-Behold, days are coming,' declares Yahovah, 'when I will make a new covenant with the house of Israel and with the house of Judah, not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a husband to them...
+Behold, days are coming,' declares Yahovah, 'when I will make a new covenant with the house of Israel and with the house of Judah, not like the covenant which I made with their fathers in the day I took them by the hand to bring them out of the land of Egypt, My covenant which they broke, although I was a Husband to them...
 But this is the covenant which I will make with the house of Israel after those days...
 I will put My law within them and on their heart I will write it; and I will be their God, and they shall be My people.
-They will not teach again, each man his neighbor and each man his brother, saying, 'Know the Lord Yahovah,' for they will all know Me, from the least of them to the greatest of them... for I will forgive their iniquity, and their sin I will remember no more" (Jeremiah 31:22, 31:31-34).
+They will not teach again, each man his neighbor and each man his brother, saying, 'Know the Lord Yahovah,' for they will all know Me, from the least of them to the greatest of them... for I will forgive their iniquity, and their sin I will remember no more" (Yirmiyahu 31:21, 31:30-33/Jeremiah 31:22, 31:31-34).

-Those words of Jeremiah have been fulfilled, because the "woman" that "will encompass a man" is the Bride of Christ or the church, the "new covenant" is the New Covenant that Yeshua brought into force with His first coming, and God's law written onto our hearts is the ways of Christ and His Law emphasizing forgiveness, mercy, and love for each other and God.
-The part about "they will not teach again... saying, 'Know the Lord Yahovah,' for they will all know Me," refers to how nearly all nations and peoples around the world now know who Mashiach Yeshua (Christ Jesus) is, so if you are a Jew reading this, take into account Jeremiah's prophecy and how Christ has fulfilled it and forgives all our sin through the New Covenant.
-May it give you confidence in leaving the old ways given to Moses and see that your God and Mashiach Yeshua is the very same Lord (Adonai) speaking through Jeremiah.
+Those words of Jeremiah have been fulfilled, because the "woman" that "will encompass a man" is the Bride of Christ or the church, the "new covenant" is the New Covenant that Yeshua (Jesus) brought into force with His first coming, and God's law written onto our hearts is the ways of Christ and His Law emphasizing forgiveness, mercy, and love for each other and God.
+The part about "they will not teach again... saying, 'Know the Lord Yahovah,' for they will all know Me," refers to how nearly all nations and peoples around the world now know who Mashiach Yeshua (Christ Jesus) is, so if you are a Jew reading this, take into account Yirmiyahu's prophecy and how Christ has fulfilled it and forgives all our sin through the New Covenant.
+May it give you confidence in leaving the old ways given to Moshe and see that your God and Mashiach Yeshua is the very same Lord (Adonai) speaking through Yirmiyahu.
 God gave proof of this in His actual Hebrew name and its proper translation (see God's Names for more).
 For more about the New Covenant, see The True Gospel and Imposters.

 • The Church of Satan - While it may seem obvious that any Satanic group be avoided, it is not so obvious how they attract people and that they have members in popular media, government, authorities, and our communities.
 Actor Christian Bale gave thanks to Satan publicly at the 2019 Golden Globe awards, and I remember seeing someone wearing a necklace with an upside down cross pendant and wondered what it meant.
 I thought, maybe it was like the sideways cross pendants that often symbolize Christ and our own carrying of the cross under burden, suffering, and pain.